 Sow seeds individually in small containers filled with good quality, fresh compost.
 Seeds can be sown from mid- March until the middle of June.
 Cover the seeds and water.

-Squash only germinates in warm soil.
+Squash only germinates in warm environments.
 You will need to place the containers in a warm position, such as on a windowsill or in a heated propagator.
 Ideally the temperature will be between 60-68℉.
-Keep the soil evenly moist.
-Placing the containers into a tray of water allows you to water the plants from the bottom up.
+Keep the medium evenly moist.
+Placing the containers into a tray of water allows you to water the squash from the bottom up.

 When the seedlings are about 4 inches tall begin hardening them off.
 Once your last local frost date has passed these can be transplanted into their final position.
-The soil should be at least 60ºF before planting summer varieties.
+The soil should be at least 60ºF before planting summer varieties in the garden.

 Transplant into a deeply dug hole that has been filled with ample amounts of homemade compost or well-rotted manure.
 Scatter a couple of handfuls of fish, blood and bone onto the planting surface before transplanting.

 When transplanting growing squash plants disturb the roots as little as possible.
-Plant each plant to the same depth as when in its pot.
+Plant squash plant to the same depth as when in its pot.

-Seeds can be sown in their final growing position or in pots for transplanting later on.
+When you plant squash plant, seeds can be sown in their final growing position or in pots for transplanting later on.
 Before sowing or planting make sure that the soil is warm and enriched.
-This will help to encourage the plants to germinate and flourish.
+This will help to encourage the squash plants to germinate and flourish.

 Once planted, mound the soil around the plant’s base in a ring that is at least 17 inches wide.
 This helps to divert water to the root system of the plant.
 Water well and cover with a cloche.
 Covering the plants will help to protect against cool weather or unexpected frosts.